Secure by Design

 System zEnterprise server – PR/SM LPAR

-For both PR/SM LPAR and z/VM, new processors can be brought online or removed from the server non-disruptively to provide the greatest scaling on demand.
-This simplifies security as no new security definitions or domains need to be created to allow for the capacity changes.
+For both PR/SM LPAR and z/VM, new hardware processors can be brought online or removed from the server non-disruptively to provide the greatest scaling on demand.
+This also simplifies security as no new security definitions or domains created to allow for the capacity changes.

 How this compares to native x86 server virtualization